Lakshmi Niwas (Marathi TV series)

 Lakshmi Niwas is an Indian Marathi language television series which airing on Zee Marathi.
 It stars Tushar Dalvi and Harshada Khanvilkar in lead roles.
 It is produced by Sunil Bhosale under the banner of Someel Creations.
 The series premiered from 23 December 2024 by replacing Satvya Mulichi Satavi Mulgi.
 It is an official remake of Zee Kannada's TV series Lakshmi Nivasa.

 Plot

-Lakshmi, a strong-willed woman, courageously faces the challenges within a traditional joint family and stands strong by her husband Shriniwas, who strives hard to build his dream house.